-Hawaii Preschool Under Fire After Giving Preschoolers Pine Sol Mistaken For Apple Juice
+Hawaii Preschool Under Fire After Giving Preschoolers Pine-Sol Mistaken For Apple Juice

 A Hawaii preschool is at the center of heightened controversy after preschoolers were given Pine-Sol that was mistaken for apple juice.
-According to WSB-TV, on Tuesday, November 27 a teaching assistant at Kilohana United Methodist Church Preschool in Honolulu, Hawaii was accused of giving the juice to three students.
+According to WSB-TV, on Tuesday, November 27, a teaching assistant at Kilohana United Methodist Church Preschool in Honolulu, Hawaii, was accused of giving the juice to three students.

 It has been reported that the teaching assistant was preparing snacks for the children while they were in the restroom.
-She reportedly “mistook a container of yellow-brown liquid for apple juice found on a cleaning cart in the kitchen,” according to the Health Department’s review.
-Despite the teaching assistant’s alleged blunder, it is important to note that the liquid was stored in the original bottle which was properly labeled, “Pine Sol”.
+She reportedly “mistook a container of yellow-brown liquid for apple juice found on a cleaning cart in the kitchen,” according to the health department’s review.
+Despite the teaching assistant’s alleged blunder, it is important to note that the liquid was stored in the original bottle which was properly labeled, “Pine Sol.”

-“The liquid was in the original Pine-Sol container and proper labeled,” the complaint said. ” All the food items in the kitchen are properly stored and labeled in the kitchen cabinets.”
+“The liquid was in the original Pine-Sol container and proper labeled.
+All the food items in the kitchen are properly stored and labeled in the kitchen cabinets.”

 The liquid was reportedly given to three little girls — ages 4 and 5.
 The children reportedly took sips of the liquid before the teacher noticed the odd smell and realized it wasn’t apple juice.
 She immediately stopped the children from drinking.